 In May 2019, SCFM Limited, trading under the brand name Scope Markets followed FX Pesa in the list of forex brokers regulated by CMA.
 The company started its operations in the country in November 2019, and has so far gone ahead to become the biggest competitor to EGM Securities.

-However, unlike EGM Securities that has root abroad, SCFM Limited is a purely Kenyan company.
+However, unlike EGM Securities which has root abroad, SCFM Limited is a purely Kenyan company.

 What Does CMA Regulation Mean to You As a Retail Trader

-If it comes to pass that there will be taxes imposed on Kenyan forex traders, it will be as easy as the taxman demanding that all registered forex traders provide their KRA pin certificates at the time of registration with the CMA regulated brokers.
+If it comes to pass that there will be taxes imposed on Kenyan forex traders, it will be as easy as the taxman demanding that all registered forex traders provide their KRA pin certificates at the time of registration with the CMA-regulated forex brokers.

-Here are some things that will definitely change while all enforcement by CMA come into effect
+Here are some things that will definitely change while all enforcement by CMA comes into effect

 Also Read: How to Choose the Best Forex Broker in Kenya